-Martin “The Situ-Asian” Nguyen (8-1) may have been a menace during his adolescence, but he never had to look far to find inspiration and set himself on the right path.
+Martin “The Situ-Asian” Nguyen (10-1) may have been a troublemaker in his youth, but he never had to look far to find inspiration, and set himself on the right path.
 For him, it was right at home, and came in the form of the man he called “dad.”

-Before the future ONE Featherweight World Title challenger was even born, his father and mother had to find a new home.
-When the Vietnam War was coming to a close in the 1970s, his parents fled their South Vietnam community, passed through refugee camps throughout Southeast Asia, and boarded one of the first refugee flights to Australia, where they started anew.
+Before the ONE Featherweight and Lightweight World Champion was even born, his father and mother had to find a new home.
+When the Vietnam War was coming to a close in the 1970s, his parents sought a better life abroad, and ended up in Australia where they started anew.